depasquale-lab/StateSpaceDynamics.jl/docs/src/tutorials/hmm_model_selection_example.md

 **Cross-Validation**:
 - More robust estimate of generalization performance
-- Computationally expensive but often worth it
+- Computationally expensive but often provides the most reliable selection
 - Less sensitive to the specific penalty terms in AIC/BIC
+- Directly measures out-of-sample performance

 **Practical Recommendations**:
-1. Start with domain knowledge if available
-2. Use multiple criteria - they don't always agree
+1. **Use multiple criteria** - they don't always agree, and disagreement is informative
-3. Consider interpretability alongside statistical fit
-4. Visualize results when possible (as we did here)
+2. **Prioritize cross-validation** when computational resources allow
+3. Consider the **practical significance** of differences between close K values
+4. **Visualize results** to understand model behavior across different K values
-5. Remember that the "best" K depends on your specific goals
+5. Remember that model selection depends on your **specific goals and constraints**
+6. When methods disagree, consider **ensemble approaches** or **domain knowledge**

-**Model Selection Caveats**:
+**Model Selection Insights from This Example**:
-- Local optima in EM can affect comparisons
+- Raw likelihood always increases with K (overfitting tendency)
+- Information criteria balance fit vs. complexity differently
+- Cross-validation provides unbiased performance estimates
-- Small datasets can make selection unreliable
+- Visual inspection can reveal whether selected models make practical sense
-- True model may not be in your candidate set
-- Consider ensemble approaches for robust predictions

 ---